No, we’re not handymen. But we sure as heck are building something.

 We’re still the go-to guys.

 We’re the go-to guys when the NFL wants to talk to bloggers about what they are doing about concussions in football.
-We’re the go-to guys when HLN TV wants to start a new parenting show, Raising America.
+We’re the go-to guys when HLN TV wants to start a new parenting show so they can know what it’s like to be a dad in these modern times.
 We’re the go-to guys when the Justice Department changed its definition of rape to include men and CNN needed an opinion on what that meant and why it mattered.
 We’re the go to-guys when Dad 2.0, the largest Dad conference in the US, needed a keynote speaker.
-We’re the go-to guys when major media wants a progressive guys POV on just about anything.
+We’re the go-to guys when major media wants a progressive guy’s POV on just about anything.

 And we’re the go to guys for thousands of writers and millions of readers when they want to be part of the conversation of what it means to be a good man in the 21st century.
 We think that what’s been built here at The Good Men Project is pretty great.